Skip to content

 Getting and setting value

-Lake provides the following methods to get and set the editor's content.
+Lake provides simple methods to get and set editor data.

 Initializing the editor with a provided value